UTNkar/documentation/content/developing_for_utn/ssh_key.md

 4. Congratulations!
 You have generated a SSH key pair, send your public key to the [system administrator](mailto:admin@utn.se).
 (If you used the default location you can use the following command: `cat ~/.ssh/id_ed25519.pub`)

+5. After the [system administrator](mailto:admin@utn.se) has provided ssh access, you can now access the servers with `ssh [server name].utn.se`, with the exception of moore.
+Contact the system administrator for more information about accessing moore.